Community-led total sanitation: Definitions

-Overview
+Aims and rationale

-CLTS focuses on community-wide behavioural change, rather than merely toilet construction.
-The process raises the awareness that as long as even a minority continues to defecate in the open, everyone is at risk of disease.
-CLTS uses community-led methods, such as participatory mapping and analyzing pathways between feces and the mouth (fecal-oral transmission of disease), as a means of teaching the risks associated with OD.
+CLTS focuses on community-wide behavioral change rather than merely toilet construction.
+The process aims to spread awareness about the issues associated with open defecation.
+It highlights the fact that a community is put at risk of disease even if just a minority continues defecating in the open.
+CLTS uses community-led methods, such as participatory mapping and analyzing pathways between feces and the mouth (fecal-oral transmission of disease), as a means of teaching the risks associated with open defecation.

-A tool called "triggering" is used to propel people into taking action.
-This takes place over a day with a team of facilitators.
-The team visits a community which is identified as practicing open defecation and encourages villagers to become aware of their own sanitation situation.
-This aims to cause disgust in participants, and the facilitators help participants to plan appropriate sanitation facilities.